rapidsai/cuspatial/docs/source/developer_guide/library_design.md

 ### UnionArray Compliance

-As previously mentioned,
-cuspatial's `GeoColumn` is an specialization of arrow's `UnionArray`.
-A fundamental addition in data types should be implemented in `cudf` and `GeoColumn` should simply inherits its functionality.
-However,
-`UnionArray` stands distinctly from existing data types in libcudf and requires substantial effort to implement.
-In the interim,
-cuspatial developers should build `GeoColumn` complying to `UnionArray` standards.
-Such effort may be upstreamed to `cudf` when development is more underway.
+As previously mentioned, cuspatial's `GeoColumn` is a specialization of Arrow's dense `UnionArray`.
+A fundamental addition to cuDF data types should be implemented in cuDF so that `GeoColumn` can simply inherit its functionality.
+However, dense `UnionArray` stands distinct from existing data types in libcudf and requires substantial effort to implement.
+In the interim, cuSpatial provides a `GeoColumn` complying to the dense `UnionArray` specification.
+This may be upstreamed to libcudf as it matures.

-## GIS computation APIs
+## Geospatial computation APIs

-Besides the data structure,
-cuspatial maintains a set of computation APIs.
+In addition to data structures, cuSpatial provides a set of computation APIs.
 The computation APIs are organized into several modules.
 All spatial computation modules are further grouped into a `spatial` subpackage.
-Developers are encouraged to use specific names for the module of the function added in the PR.
+Module names should correspond to a specific computation category, such as `distance` or `join`.
+Cuspatial avoids using general category names, such as `generic`.

 ### Legacy and Modern APIs

-For historical reasons,
-cuspatial APIs exposes raw array inputs for users to provide raw geometry coordinate array and offsets.
-Newer APIs should accept a `GeoSeries` or `GeoDataFrame` as input.
-Developers may extract geometry offsets and coordinates via geometry accessors provided, such as `GeoSeries.point`, `GeoSeries.multipoint`, `GeoSeries.lines`, `GeoSeries.polygon`.
+For historical reasons, older cuSpatial APIs expose raw array inputs for users to provide raw geometry coordinate arrays and offsets.
+Newer Python APIs should accept a `GeoSeries` or `GeoDataFrame` as input.
+Developers may extract geometry offsets and coordinates via cuSpatial's geometry accessors such as `GeoSeries.points`, `GeoSeries.multipoints`, `GeoSeries.lines`, `GeoSeries.polygons`.
+Developer can then pass the geometries offsets and corrdinate arrays to Cython APIs.

 ## Cython Layer